mlswg/mls-architecture/draft-omara-mls-architecture.md

 by different entities, hence we show them as being separate here.
 Other partitions are also possible, such as having a separate directory server.

-[[TODO: Should we actually break this into three services, with the directory being a separate service.]]

 A typical group messaging scenario might look like this: